theNewDynamic/thenewdynamic.com/content/en/article/toward-headless-cms-with-hugo-2.md

 The data from our Monsters is easy to handle but you'll mostly want to transform the data from the API into something more aligned with your project.

-In a future article we'll cover everything there is to know about the way to manipulate data with Hugo.
+We're covering everything there is to know about the way to manipulate data with Hugo in this article: {{< link "hugo-data-2" >}}.

 That will allow us to create transformers for our data and prep those markdown files nicely!